-If the bird muck has already dried onto you paintwork as it can contain pips, seeds and other harder materials you do not want to be trying to wipe it off without first ensuring it is full softened.
+If the bird muck has already dried onto your paintwork as it can contain pips, seeds and other harder materials you do not want to be trying to wipe it off without first ensuring it is fully softened.

-To to this you can simply spray a good amount of your bird muck remover, detailing spray or quick wax onto a folded soft microfibre cloth, the plusher the fibres, the better.
+To do this you can simply spray a good amount of your bird muck remover or detailing spray or quick wax onto a folded soft microfibre cloth, the plusher the fibres, the better.

 Next place the wetted side of the cloth onto the dried bird muck and gently pour some water onto the cloth, just enough thoroughly soak into the cloth but not so much that it streams down your paintwork.

-Leave this on the dired bird muck for 10-15 minutes so that it soaks deep into the mess.
+Leave it on the dried bird muck for at least 10-15 minutes so that it soaks deep into the mess.
 After this time pinch the cloth around the droppings with your fingers and pull up and away from your paintwork to lift the muck away from your car, rather than wiping the muck across the paint.

 Finally spray the area where the bird muck had been, with your detailing spray and using a clean microfibre gently wipe the affected area until thoroughly clean.